 - Dry your clothes on a drying rack or a clothes line.
 When you save energy, you also save water because it takes a lot of water to produce conventional electricity.

-- Consider installing a greywater system if you're building a new house, or re-doing the plumbing in your old house.
+- Building a new house or re-doing the plumbing in an existing house?
+Consider installing a greywater system.
 These systems allow you to re-use the water from your sinks, washing machine and dishwasher for flushing toilets and watering plants outside.

 - Learn more about greywater systems.